 Lecturers of the University of Twente who need to conduct live online lectures in order to achieve two-way interaction with their students can choose between BigBlueButton (Canvas Conferences), Microsoft Teams Meetings, or Zoom.
 Instructions on how to get started with these tools are presented below.

 Specific manuals for streaming and recording solutions in the lecture halls can be found here.

 You can use your own equipment at your own desk to conduct live lectures.
 However, we strongly recommend using a good-quality headset.
 If you do not own one, you can request one here (home delivery is possible).

 General tips & tricks on how to successfully conduct a live online lecture can be found here.

-If you want to conduct a live stream and you have a Canvas Course, we recommend you to use Canvas Conferences.
+If you want to conduct a live stream and you have a Canvas Course, we recommend you to use BigBlueButton.
 We strongly recommend limiting your sessions to a maximum of 100 students, as performance will degrade if you have a larger number of participants.
-Below you can find alternatives for large student groups (see 'the size of your student group').
-Instructions on how to get started with Canvas Conferences can be found here.
-If you have any further questions on Canvas Conferences, contact your faculty's e-learning specialist or the TELT team.
+Below you can find alternatives for larger student groups.
+Instructions on how to get started with BigBlueButton in Canvas can be found here.

 Microsoft Teams Meetings supports up to 1000 students per meeting, including the ability to have audio, video, screen sharing, whiteboards, and shared notes.
 Meetings can be scheduled or can be created ad-hoc.
 You can meet within a private space or within a team channel.
 Meetings can also be recorded and saved for attendees to review later.
 You can find instructions on how to get started with Microsoft Teams Meetings here.